dealingwith/daniel-industries/_posts/2022-12-05-you-might-not-be-a-senior-engineer-if-dot-dot-dot.markdown

 ...you commit to the main branch with impunity

-...you don't see other engineer's inability to run your application in a local development environment consistently and without significant issues as a red flag.
+...you don't see other engineers' inability to run your application in a local development environment consistently and without significant issues as a red flag.
 "It works on my machine," should never be uttered by a senior engineer.

 ...you delete or comment out existing tests, or consistently fail to write new tests